2 min read

 • Use apps to avoid traffic jams or rush hour traffic.

-• Use gas apps to locate the least expensive gas in your local area.
+• Use gas apps to locate the least expensive gas in your area.

-• Keep your vehicle well maintained (tires properly inflated, regular oil change, etc.)
+• Keep your vehicle well-maintained (tires properly inflated, regular oil changes, etc.)

 Housing